gaganpreet/gaganpreet.in/content/posts/lessons-learnt-python-3-migration.md

 ## Conclusion

-The migration changes occurred over a course of couple of months of working part-time.
+The migration changes occurred over a course of a couple of months of working part-time.
 Adopting a piecemeal approach starting from running the old incompatible app in Python 3 to applying futurize code fixers on at a time resulted in atomic changes to not interfere/cause issues for the parallel development cycle by other engineers.
 To conclude, here's a list of useful tools/utilities I used to make this job easier:

 * [caniusepython3](https://pypi.org/project/caniusepython3/)
 * [futurize](https://python-future.org/futurize.html)